 Knee-high boots have been a popular fashion trend almost consistently for over a decade.
 Few fashion trends have such staying power.
 Why have tall boots remained popular for so long?
 For the same reason that many fashion trends last and occasionally overstay their welcome – it’s a trend that is accessible to a variety of body types and budgets.
 Knee-high boots were practically a women’s fashion must-have from 2005-2015.
 But after a decade, the trend began to feel very tired.
 The style went from sleek heeled styles and classic riding boots to all sorts of fabrics covered with studs and buckles and plenty of stretch panels worn with a uniform of very skinny stretchy jeans and either a tunic sweater or a button-front shirt topped with a faux fur, quilted, or puffer vest.
 The trend had been so overdone there were memes made about it.

 In 2017 I wrote a post about how knee-high boots were no longer in style and it angered a lot of people.
 The thing is, I never said to get rid of your knee-high boots.
 I suggested styling them in a fresh way or possibly retiring them for a while.
 If you didn’t own such boots already, to not buy them at that time.
 Well it’s almost 2020 and now is the time to take your knee-high boots out of storage and if you were wanting a pair, I recommend shopping now while there is plenty of selection.
 Recently I shared my picks for stylish wide-calf boots to give you some shopping inspiration.
-Below I share ways to stye knee-high boots for 2020 – the outfits are similar, but different and I share how the trends have changed.
+Below I share ways to style knee-high boots for 2020 – the outfits are similar but have specific details that make the looks modern; I share how the trends have changed.